collins-b/aws-k8s-ci/CI-CD-on-AWS-using-k8s-CircleCI-and-Docker.md

 CLUSTER_NAME=cd.k8s.local
 kops export kubecfg ${CLUSTER_NAME}
 ```
-This specify and sets a cluster.
+This specifies and sets a cluster.
 For this case, context is set to a cluster called `cd.k8s.local`.
 You can use the cluster you created during the provisioning of kops.

 `$USERNAME` and `$PASSWORD` - Cluster username and password respectively.
 I have set the username as an environment variable.